carbon-language/carbon-lang/docs/design/README.md

 parameters.
 This binding will be implemented using a pointer, unless it is legal to copy and copying is cheaper.

-If the `var` keyword is added before the binding, then the arguments will be copied (or moved from a temporary) to new storage, and so can be mutated in the function body.
+If the `var` keyword is added before the binding pattern, then the arguments will be copied (or moved from a temporary) to new storage, and so can be mutated in the function body.
 The copy ensures that any mutations will not be visible to the caller.

 Use a [pointer](#pointer-types) parameter type to represent an [input/output parameter](<https://en.wikipedia.org/wiki/Parameter_(computer_programming)#Output_parameters>),